J.W. Niemantsverdriet: Education

 Hans Niemantsverdriet earned his baccalaureate degree in physics and mathematics in 1973 and a master's degree in experimental physics in 1978 from the Free University Amsterdam.
 He then completed his PhD in technical sciences in 1983 from the Interuniversity Reactor Institute at Delft University under the supervision of A.M. van de Kraan, J.J. van Loef, and V. Ponec (Leiden University) followed by a postdoc from the same institute from 1983 to 1984.
 His thesis was titled, "A Mossbauer Investigation of Iron and Iron Alloy Fischer-Tropsch Catalysts".

 In 1984, Niemantsverdriet was awarded the ZWO Huygens fellowship, enabling him to conduct research for five years.
 During this time, he worked at Eindhoven University of Technology (TU/e) in the Laboratory of Roel Prins within the Department of Chemical Engineering and Chemistry.
-Additionally, from September 1985 to August 1987, he worked and studied with Klaus Wandelt and Gerhard Ertl at the University of Munich and the Fritz-Haber-Institute, Berlin.
+Additionally, from September 1985 to August 1987, he worked and studied with Klaus Wandelt and Gerhard Ertl at LMU Munich and the Fritz-Haber-Institute, Berlin.